Fate-Grand-Automata/FGA/wiki/scripts/Battle.md

 By wave skipping, you're telling FGA that you don't want do anything else until you're on the next wave.

-**Be warned** that if you use the next wave button then any skill you use after that will only activate during the next wave so make sure you check over your script to see if you have made any mistakes.
+**Be warned** that if you use the next wave button then any skill you use after that will only activate during the next wave so make sure you double-check your script to see if you have made any mistakes.

 ___